infocamp-muenster/infocamp/README.md

 ```bash
 git push origin your-branch-name
 ```
-4. Submit a pull request targeting the `dev` branch.
+4. Submit a pull request targeting the `main` branch.

 Only admins have permission to push to the `master` branch to ensure stability and reliability of the main branch.